“How do I write the last chapter of a memoir?” coaching and editing clients will sometimes ask me.

 When I watch a movie I am always reminded that many, many directors and writers can pull off the beginning of a film but only the experienced and talented among them can pull off a satisfying ending.
 An ending makes or breaks a movie as it does a memoir.

 I’m sure you’ve experienced this: lovely scenery, great costumes, an exposition of characters, and an action that sets up a conflict.
 This is a great beginning, but let’s see if it all comes together at the end.

 The movie goes on and on and, when it finally ends, you have no sense of why the characters did what they did and what the story might possibly add up to.
 It just stops.

 I am not advocating starting to write a memoir from the last chapter.
 No, this is about what to do now that you have written your first draft and have done substantial polishing to the first half of your book.

 Tips on how to get the last chapter of a memoir right

 When you started to write your memoir, you had a vision.
 While there were people you wanted to commemorate and events that you wanted to celebrate, there was also something more intangible you wanted to express.
 The something can usually be expressed in a few words that the memoir expands to 200 and 300 pages or more.

 Perhaps you wanted to support the idea that hard work will win the day or that hard work will not win the day.
 Perhaps you wanted to affirm that you had experienced “hard knocks,” but your attitude pulled you through.
 Whatever the encapsulated expression of your theme—sorry about this—it often sounds like a cliché.
-That’s why you are writing a book: to take the theme out of the realm of the cliché and into an experience the reader will enjoy.
+That’s why you are writing a book: to take the theme out of the realm of the cliché and into an experience the reader will enjoy and benefit from.